-While you should never write your own recommendation letters (and none of our consultants will write or edit one for you), you could still have influence over what your recommenders could be taking about.
+While you should never write your own recommendation letters (and none of our consultants will write or edit one for you), you can still have an influence over what your recommenders might be talking about.
 Remember that they are likely busy people who may not be very familiar with the MBA application process and you may need to provide some guidance about the expectations for the reference letters.

 Simply saying how great you are is helpful, but unfortunately not enough.
 The admissions teams would like to see specific examples.
 So feel free to give your recommenders a heads up to refrain from generic comments.

 If you are self-employed, you can choose a client, a supplier or a vendor that you work with closely.
 If you work in a family business, refrain from choosing family members as your recommenders.
 While we’re sure they have great things to say about you, they wouldn’t make the best references as they wouldn’t be completely objective!